The Impact of Environmental Forces on Organizational Structures

 6. Environmental Sustainability and Climate Change: Growing concerns about environmental sustainability and climate change are driving organizations to adopt greener practices.
 Consumers increasingly prefer eco-friendly products and environmentally responsible companies, prompting organizations to adapt their strategies and structures accordingly.

-Read Also: Henry Ford and Fordism
+Read Also: Leadership and Power

 7. Demographic Changes and Workforce Diversity: Demographic shifts, including an aging population and greater workforce diversity, have implications for talent recruitment, management, and product development.
 Organizations need to create inclusive environments and cater to the preferences and needs of various demographic groups.